wtlyu/Course-Table-ICS-Formatter/README.md

+# TIPS: :exclamation: YOU MUST READ ALL THIS FILE BEFORE USING IT! :exclamation:

 # Overview

 This project is designed to export your course table into ICS calendar file which is widely used in calendar apps on all of platform.